 Now, let’s move forward to the actual theme of the post: jQuery animations.
 Animated web is growing in popularity fast.
 Animations make the web dynamic and interactive.
 In many ways, they add to the users’ attention span when interacting with your web content.
-Creating animated elements and other web-design-related interfaces from scratch can prove to be difficult, even painful.
+Creating animated elements and other web-design-related interfaces from scratch can be difficult, even painful.
 What helps here is the recap of what others are doing with their jQuery animations and what they have to share about the process of making your UI an interactive experience.
-Sure, it takes a lot of work, but as jQuery progresses, the task of creating things becomes far more efficient and effective.
+Sure, it takes a lot of work, but as jQuery progresses, creating things becomes far more efficient and effective.

-mo.js (motion) is a JS library that wants to change the way designers build animations for the web.
+mo.js (motion) is a JS library that wants to change how designers build animations for the web.
 Honestly, only a couple of demos are available, but the demos themselves reflect huge similarities, with content appearing more like on a TV box than on a website.
 With mo.js, your web content suddenly becomes highly customizable.
-It is also richer through the use of animations and more presentable to a modern audience.
+It is also richer through animations and more presentable to a modern audience.
 The library stands out with fast and smooth performance, with a flexible API that makes the development of animations an easy process.
 It supports modular development, allowing you to use only the parts of the library that you require.
 The project is open-source and encourages community feedback.
 This leads to a faster release of new and more robust versions of this animation library.

 jQuery has its own animation engine for transformations and other cool stuff.
 So, it comes as no surprise that DrawSVG exists.
 It is a jQuery library for animating the paths of SVG content.
 It is lightweight and asks that you specify the paths and let the library do the rest.